vedph/cadmus-itinera-rdf/work-mappings.md

 - the part's (or item's) GUID.
 - the EID (here `petrarch`) prefixed by `/`.

->The UI allows customizing the GID, if your Cadmus project is configured for this (via a thesaurus).
+>The UI also allows users to customize the GID, if your Cadmus project is configured for this (via a thesaurus).